Infants and children (2 months to 10 years of age)

-Allergic reactions may include severe swelling of the lips, mouth, throat (which may cause difficulty in swallowing), difficulty breathing with wheezing or coughing, rash, loss of consciousness and very low blood pressure; collapse (sudden onset of muscle floppiness), less responsive than usual or lack of awareness, and paleness or bluish skin discoloration in young children; feeling faint or fainting; fever (adolescents from 11 years of age and adults); injection site reactions like extensive swelling of the vaccinated limb, blisters at or around the injection site and hard lump at the injection site (which may persist for more than one month).
+Allergic reactions that may include severe swelling of the lips, mouth, throat (which may cause difficulty in swallowing); difficulty breathing with wheezing or coughing; rash, loss of consciousness and very low blood pressure; collapse (sudden onset of muscle floppiness); less responsive than usual or lack of awareness, and paleness or bluish skin discoloration in young children; feeling faint or fainting; fever (adolescents from 11 years of age and adults); injection site reactions like extensive swelling of the vaccinated limb, blisters at or around the injection site, and a hard lump at the injection site (which may persist for more than one month).

 If any of the noted side effects become serious, or if you notice any side effects not listed here, please tell your doctor, pharmacist, or nurse immediately.
 This is not a complete list of side effects.
 For any unexpected effects while taking BEXSERO, contact your doctor, pharmacist, or nurse.
 If you need to report an adverse event, please call 1-800-387-7374.

 BEFORE your child receives BEXSERO, talk to your doctor, pharmacist, or nurse if:

 Fainting, feeling faint, or other stress-related reactions can occur as a response to any needle injection.
 Tell your doctor, pharmacist, or nurse if they have ever experienced this kind of reaction.